 Intangible fixed assets

 In general terms, fixed assets are business property intended for long-term use.
-Intangible fixed assets are assets that lack physical form like patents, concepts and intellectual property.
-Intangible fixed assets form much of Inter IKEA Group overall assets.
+Intangible fixed assets are assets that lack physical form, such as patents, trademarks, copyrights and other intellectual property.

-Most Inter IKEA Group intangible fixed assets are so-called proprietary rights for the IKEA trademarks, intellectual property and catalogue.
-Inter IKEA Group purchased these rights for EUR 11.8 billion.
-As a positive return is expected for a long period, these costs are spread over a period of 45 years, which started in 2012.
+Most Inter IKEA Group intangible fixed assets are trademark rights and other intellectual property rights.
+Inter IKEA Group purchased these rights in 2012.
+The purchase price of EUR 11.8 billion is spread over 45 years since a positive return is expected for a long period.

-Inter IKEA Group owns several offices and distribution centres, the IKEA Delft store, the IKEA Hotel and Museum, and around 40 factories.
+Inter IKEA Group owns several offices and distribution centres, the IKEA Delft store, the IKEA Hotell, the IKEA Museum and around 42 factories.
 Most of the factories are in Europe.
-The majority produce IKEA furniture, and two produce components like screws and wooden dowels used to assemble IKEA furniture.
+The majority produce IKEA furniture, while two manufacture components, such as screws and wooden dowels used to assemble IKEA furniture.

 Receivables is money owed to the Inter IKEA Group by business partners.
-Most receivables are for franchise fees and products sold and invoiced to IKEA franchisees.
+Most receivables relate to franchise fees and products sold and invoiced to IKEA franchisees.